reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(400d, squareArea.apply(20L));
 }
 ```

-The test applies an `LongFunction` to compute the area of a square figure.
+The test applies a `LongFunction` to compute the area of a square figure.
 It ensures that the function correctly calculates the area of square from the side in `long`.

 ### LongToDoubleFunction

-**The `LongToDoubleFunction` interface represents a function that accepts an long-valued argument and produces a double-valued result.**
+**The `LongToDoubleFunction` interface represents a function that accepts a long-valued argument and produces a double-valued result.**

 ```java
 @FunctionalInterface
 public interface LongToDoubleFunction {
   double applyAsDouble(long value);
 }
 ```

-This is the specialization of `Function` that converts `long` values to double`.
+This is the specialization of `Function` that converts `long` values to `double`.
 It is a functional interface with the functional method `applyAsDouble(long)`.

 Here's an illustration of how to use the `LongToDoubleFunction`:

 ```java
 @Test
 void longToDoubleFunction() {